AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/advanced-usage.md

 | `avatarBorderColor` | The color of the avatar border. |
 | `avatarBorderWidth` | The width of the avatar border. |

-`EaseChatConfig` provides the following configuration items:
+`ChatUIKitConfig` provides the following configuration items:

 | Property | Description |
 |:---:|:---:|